laurentpayot/floweret/README.md

   (a, b) => a + b
 )
 ```
+Note that `fn` could be used as a decorator, but sadly [JavaScript decorators proposal](https://github.com/tc39/proposal-decorators) does not support standalone functions…
 For readability, most examples below will use the ES2015 arrow function syntax.

 ### CoffeeScript